A tenancy agreement does not automatically end when a rental property is sold. The buyer takes on any agreement in place before taking ownership.

 The previous owner may pass the right to collect this debt on to the new owner.

-The tenant must give the property manager/owner an Notice of intention to leave within 2 months and 2 weeks of the start of the tenancy.
+The tenant must give the property manager/owner a Notice of intention to leave (Form 13) within 2 months and 2 weeks of the start of the tenancy.

 Mortgagee repossessing a rental property

-A mortgagee (usually a bank or financial institution) may seek to end a tenancy agreement and take possession of a rental premises if all of the following apply:
+A mortgagee (usually a bank or financial institution) may seek to end a tenancy agreement and take possession of a rental premises if all the following applies:

 The mortgagee must give the tenant at least 2 months to leave (30 days for rooming accommodation), using a Notice to vacate from mortgagee to tenant (Form 19) or Notice to vacate from mortgagee to tenant (Form R19) for rooming accommodation.